 Are you working your way through a list of mountains in Scotland?
 If so and you’re after some help with any of the hills or mountains on your list then get in touch.
 The Munro’s are the hills over 3000ft in Scotland and offer some great hillwalking with lots of accessible hills to start on and progress up to more remote or difficult peaks.
-I’ve compleated a round of Munro’s and have guided many people up a large number of them many times so have a good knowledge of routes and options for climbing them.
+I’ve compleated two rounds of Munro’s and have guided many people up a large number of them many times so have a good knowledge of routes and options for climbing them.

 If you’ve finished your Munro’s and are looking for your next challenge or have already moved on to walk up the Corbetts, between 2500ft and 3000ft, then I can help with that too.
-I’ve only a few left before I complete my first round of them and enjoy the wilder side they have to offer as they frequently have less paths or walkers on them.
+Enjoy the wilder side they have to offer as they frequently have less paths and walkers on them.
 A really good day can be made combining a Corbett with a Munro for a more rewarding mountain day.

 You might be doing the Grahams, hills between 2000ft and 2500ft, or any of the other lists of summits that have appeared over the years.
 Even if I’ve not visited the them before I enjoy a challenge as well as experiencing new corners of the Scottish Highlands and Islands so just ask if you’re struggling with any of your chosen hills.

 Learning how to navigate is a fundamental skill if you’re heading out in the hills.
 Knowing how to read a map and use a compass will help you get the most out of your hillwalking giving you more confidence in the decisions you make.